annason/TEC_custom_related_class/README.md

 ### Method for related

-Use show_related() methen in place where you want diplasy related events.
+Use show_related() method in place where you want to display your related events.

 ```php
 echo $related->show_related();
 ```

+### Static methods

+You can use static cost_int($cost) method to discard non-numerical values and return an array or an int, generate_cost_range($cost, $range_percents_array) enables you to generate price range withouth creating an object from class, if you would need ir for other purpose.

+## HTML structure